Patient education: Adjuvant medical therapy for HER2-positive breast cancer (Beyond the Basics)

 Breast cancer is the most common female cancer in the United States and up to 20 percent of women with breast cancer have tumors that have high levels of HER2, which is a protein that is involved in cell growth, differentiation, and blood vessel formation (angiogenesis).
 In the past, tumors with high levels of HER2 (also known as HER2-positive tumors) were associated with an increased risk of both recurrence and death from breast cancer.
 However, with the use of chemotherapy and targeted treatment against HER2, the prognosis of HER2-positive breast cancers has improved substantially.

 This article focuses on the adjuvant medical treatment of HER2 positive breast cancer.
 An introduction to breast cancer and an overview of treatments, including surgery, radiation therapy, and medical therapy, is also available.
-(See "Patient information: Breast cancer guide to diagnosis and treatment (Beyond the Basics)".)
+(See "Patient education: Breast cancer guide to diagnosis and treatment (Beyond the Basics)".)
 More detailed information is available by subscription.
-(See "Adjuvant medical therapy for HER2-positive breast cancer".)
+(See "Adjuvant systemic therapy for HER2-positive breast cancer".)

 WILL I NEED TREATMENT AFTER SURGERY?